boto/botoflow/doc/source/feature_details.rst

 that implement workflows and activities and registers them with Amazon SWF.
 By default, the framework uses the interface definitions to infer registration options for workflow and activity types.
-The workflow worker registers all workflow types it is configured with that have the @ :py:func:`~awsflow.decorators.execute` annotation.
-Similarly, each activity method is required to be annotated with the @ :py:func:`~awsflow.decorators.activity` decorator and optionally the class can be decorated with @ :py:func:`~awsflow.decorators.activities`.
-The activity worker registers all activity types that it is configured with the :py:func:`~awsflow.decorators.activity` decorator.
+The workflow worker registers all workflow types it is configured with that have the @ :py:func:`~botoflow.decorators.execute` annotation.
+Similarly, each activity method is required to be annotated with the @ :py:func:`~botoflow.decorators.activity` decorator and optionally the class can be decorated with @ :py:func:`~botoflow.decorators.activities`.
+The activity worker registers all activity types that it is configured with the :py:func:`~botoflow.decorators.activity` decorator.
 The registration is performed automatically when you start one of the workers.
 Workflow and activity types that have have the `skip_registration` attribute set to `True` will not be registered with Amazon SWF.